MasterCruelty/BikeSharingProject/README.md

 ---
 ### Language
-The project is all in Italian, just saying.
+The project is all in Italian(source comments, diagrams and relation), just saying.